davidsntg/dawlysd.github.com/_posts/2021-11-23-azure-vms-automatic-patching-with-tags.md

 [Azure Update Management](https://docs.microsoft.com/en-us/azure/automation/update-management/overview) manages operating system updates for Windows and Linux Azure VMs or VMs in on-premise environments and even in other cloud environments.

-To enable patching with Azure Updatement Management, we usually:
+To enable patching with Azure Update Management, we usually:

 1. Create a Log Analytics Workspace
 2. Create an Automation account and link it to the Log Analytics Workspace